YairKorn/MAPS/README.md

 ## Installation instructions
-Installation instruction from DCG repository
+Installation instruction from PSeq repository

 Follow the first 2 steps from [PyMARL](https://github.com/oxwhirl/pymarl) :
 1. Build the Dockerfile using